tcltk/tcl/doc/markdown/chan.md

     If a non-blocking channel is already at EOF, the command returns an empty line if *varName* is not specified.
 This can be distinguished from an empty line being returned by either a blank line being read or a full line not being available through the use of the **chan eof** and **chan blocked** commands.
 If **chan eof** returns true, the channel is at EOF.
 If **chan blocked** returns true, a full line was not available.
 If both commands return false, an empty line was read.
 If *varName* was specified for a non-bocking channel at EOF, the command returns -1.
 This can be distinguished from full line not being available either by **chan eof** or **chan blocked** as above.
 Note that when *varName* is specified, there is no need to distinguish between eof and blank lines as the latter will result in the command returning 0.

     If the encoding profile **strict** is in effect for the channel, the command will raise an exception with the POSIX error code **EILSEQ** if any encoding errors are encountered in the channel input data.
 The file pointer remains unchanged and it is possible to introspect, and in some cases recover, by changing the encoding in use.
-See **ENCODING ERROR EXAMPLES** later.
+See [Encoding error examples] later.

 [chan]{.cmd} [isbinary]{.sub} [channel]{.arg}
 : Test whether the channel called *channel* is a binary channel, returning 1 if it is and, and 0 otherwise.
 A binary channel is a channel with iso8859-1 encoding, -eofchar set to {} and -translation set to lf.